Mercy, Mayo Clinic announce alliance to improve care through tech, data science

-Mercy and Mayo Clinic will begin a 10-year alliance using data science and years of clinical information to improve disease prevention and treatment.
+Mercy Health System and the Mayo Clinic will begin a 10-year alliance using data science and years of clinical information to try and improve disease prevention and treatment.

 "This unique collaboration will eliminate the barriers to innovation in health care by bringing together data and human expertise through a new way of working together," says John Halamka, president of Mayo Clinic Platform.
 "By working together, we will be able to find the best paths for treatment and diagnosis to benefit patients everywhere.
 Our union has the potential to transform medicine worldwide."